-Table 1 through to 6 list the inlet arrangements we identified as being typically encountered in the UK, and the associated culvert inlet parameter values are presented.
-The unshaded values are extracted directly from the ICM helpfiles, and the shaded values have been taken from other sources where available, or by using best judgement.
-However, it is also noted that coefficients for rectangular shapes should not be used for nonrectangular (circular, arch, pipe-arch, etc.) shapes and vice-versa.
+Table 1 through to 6 list the inlet arrangements identified as being typically encountered in the UK, and the associated culvert inlet parameter values are presented.
+The unshaded values are extracted directly from modelling program helpfiles, and the shaded values have been taken from other sources where available, or by using best judgement.
+It is important to note that coefficients for rectangular shapes should not be used for nonrectangular (circular, arch, pipe-arch, etc.) shapes and vice-versa.

-Table 1 shows the parameter values associated with projecting type culvert inlets.
-No parameter values are available in ICM for circular concrete pipes with the cut end projecting, or for circular plastic pipes (thin edge) projecting.
+Table 1 shows the parameter values associated with projecting type (Type P) culvert inlets.
+No parameter values are available in modelling program documentation for circular concrete pipes with the cut end projecting, or for circular plastic pipes (thin edge) projecting.
 For plastic pipes, the same parameter values as for thin edge corrugated metal have been used.